« Previous |

 - Description:

-- Oral history of Habaa Katoo (house), Ahenkro, describes how the family came to live in the Banda area and their movements in relation to wars between Banda and Asante.
-Also described are negotiations to settle a dispute with Kulango people and the history of how the family acquired the Kete dance from Kulango people.
-A list of former male and female heads of family is provided.
+- Oral history of Kafͻnͻ [Kafono] Katoo (house), Ahenkro, describes their relationship to Gbԑԑnlԑԑ [Gbeenlee] Katoo in Gbao and how the family came to live in the area; their interactions with Mo and other surrounding people; and their role in providing sword bearers and executioners for the palace.
+They are among the seven founding families of Ahenkro.
+A list of past swordbearers and female heads of family is included.
 To cite: Stahl, Ann, and James Anane.
 2011.
-Habaa Katoo, Banda-Ahenkro.
-In, "Family Histories from the Banda Traditional Area, Brong-Ahafo Region, Ghana, 1986," pg.
-16. Brochure circulated 1989, reissued with photos and additional histories in 2011.
+Kafɔnɔ Katoo, Banda-Ahenkro.
+In, "Family Histories from the Banda Traditional Area, Brong-Ahafo Region, Ghana, 1986," pp. 22-23.
+Brochure circulated 1989, reissued with photos and additional histories in 2011.
 4 pages.

 - Rights: